Is There New Physics Beyond 30 TeV in the BOAT?: Methodology

-The attenuation factor represents the survival probability of gamma rays, with the optical depth $\tau(E, z_s)$ quantifying the transparency of the Universe.
+The attenuation factor represents the survival probability of gamma rays, with the optical depth $\tau(E, z_s; \Lambda)$ quantifying the transparency of the Universe.
 The optical depth depends on the photon-photon cross section $\sigma$, the low-energy background photon density $n$, the incidence angle $\theta$, and the cosmological effects on photon propagation across the Universe.
 This can be written as

-Here, $\varepsilon_{\mathrm{thr}}(E,\theta)$ is the minimum value of the background photon energy $\varepsilon$ necessary to satisfy the threshold condition~\autoref{eq:thr}.
+Here, $\varepsilon_{\mathrm{thr}}(E,\theta,z; \Lambda)$ is the minimum value of the background photon energy necessary to satisfy the threshold condition~\autoref{eq:thr}.
+The standard SR expressions are recovered in the limit $\Lambda \to \infty$.
 The term $dl/dz$ describes how the traversed path of the photon depends on the redshift.
 In the $\Lambda$CDM cosmological model, it is given by

 Following~\cite{Dominguez:2010bv, Saldana-Lopez:2020qzx}, we adopt $\Omega_m =0.3$, $\Omega_{\Lambda}=0.7$ and $H_0= 70$ km s$^{-1}$ Mpc$^{-1}$ for the matter density, the vacuum energy density, and the present value of the Hubble constant, respectively.